-Similar to the National Advisory Board, this new board of global scholars serves in a consultative role for the Center giving advice and contributing suggestions for research topics, publications, marketing and funding strategies, and conference speakers, as well as authoring articles for Center publications and evaluating award nominees and grant proposals.
+Similar to the National Advisory Board, this new board of global scholars serves in a consultative role for the Center, giving advice and contributing suggestions for research topics, publications, marketing and funding strategies, and conference speakers, as well as authoring articles for Center publications and evaluating award nominees and grant proposals.
 These leaders and experts in higher education represent a variety of institutional types and resource centers from around the world.
 The International Advisory Board members provide unique perspectives and expertise.
-The Center hopes to benefit from this and provide resources which promote student success, learning, and development on a global level.
+The Center hopes to benefit from this and provide resources that promote student success, learning, and development on a global level.

 Imam Abdulrahman Bin Faisal University

-Abdulaziz Alfehaid is an Associate Professor of Applied Linguistics and TESOL in the Department of English Language at Imam Abdulrahman Bin Faisal University-IAU (formerly known as the University of Dammam) in Saudi Arabia.
-He teaches both undergraduate and postgraduate modules for a number of years at the IAU and other universities.
-His research focuses mainly on preparatory (first) year student retention, English language education, English for academic purposes, developing and evaluating preparatory year curriculum and programs and student transition.
-He is currently the leader of a local research project "Using English as a Medium of Instruction in Preparatory Year Programs."
+Abdulaziz Alfehaid is an Associate Professor of Applied Linguistics and TESOL in the Department of English Language at Imam Abdulrahman Bin Faisal University-IAU (formerly the University of Dammam) in Saudi Arabia.
+He has taught both undergraduate and postgraduate modules for a number of years at IAU and other universities.
+His research focuses mainly on preparatory (first-) year student retention, English language education, English for academic purposes, developing and evaluating preparatory year curriculum and programs and student transitions.
+He currently leads a local research project, Using English as a Medium of Instruction in Preparatory Year Programs.

-Prior to becoming the Dean of Preparatory Year & Supporting Studies, Dr. Alfehaid was the vice-dean of admission and registration at IAU and had responsibilities in matters related to enrollment and students records.
-He obtained his MA and Ph.D. in Applied Linguistics and TESOL from the School of Education at the University of Leicester, UK.
+Prior to becoming dean, Alfehaid was the vice-dean of admission and registration at IAU and held responsibilities related to enrollment and student records.
+He obtained his MA and PhD in applied linguistics and TESOL from the School of Education at the University of Leicester, England.

 American University of Kuwait

 She has also developed and continues to lead cultural sensitivity orientation workshops for expatriate educators teaching in Kuwait.
-Hala has received recognition both for her civic and professional accomplishments.
-However, two awards that she is most proud are those she received from her students at AUK ("Most Supportive Faculty" 2013 and 2015 and "Carrier of the AUK Spirit Faculty Award" 2016).
-A member of several local clubs and organizations, Hala is active in promoting social justice in the community.
+Al-Najjar has been recognized for both her civic and professional accomplishments.
+Two awards that she is most proud of are those she received from her students at AUK (Most Supportive Faculty, 2013 and 2015; Carrier of the AUK Spirit Faculty Award, 2016).
+A member of several local clubs and organizations, Al-Najjar is active in promoting social justice in the community.
 She has started her own NGO and is a founding member of the Soroptomist International group.

-Karen adopts a research-led, evidence-based approach to her role as PVC (Students) which includes the promotion and support of higher education research and scholarship.
-Her research focuses on student learning engagement in higher education.
-She has led a series of large nationally-funded projects in this area.
+Nelson adopts a research-led, evidence-based approach to her higher education leadership roles.
+Her research has focused on student learning engagement in higher education and the first-year experience.
+She has led a series of large, nationally funded projects in these areas.
 Major projects include developing a maturity model for student engagement retention and success and a social justice framework for higher education.
-In 2017 she led a third national project 'Shaping the 21st century student experience in regional universities' and recently completed a report on completion rates for equity students for Australia's National Centre for Student Equity in Higher Education.
+In 2017 she led a third national project, Shaping the 21st Century Student Experience in Regional Universities, and she recently completed a report on completion rates for equity students for Australia's National Centre for Student Equity in Higher Education.

 European First-Year Experience Network (EFYE)

-At Teesside, she was also actively involved in a variety of committees and working groups, including chair of the Rough Guide editorial board, as well as being an author of two Rough Guides.
+At Teesside, she was actively involved in a variety of committees and working groups, including chair of the Rough Guide editorial board, as well as being an author of two Rough Guides.
 In her role, Nutt worked closely with schools, program teams, and faculty in developing curricula.
-She is committed to exploring strategies to enhance the student experience, from the first year and throughout the university journey.
-She has published a number of articles and chapters in her original discipline as well as on retention and student experience and is co-author of the NRC monograph (with Denis Calderon) International Perspectives on the First Year Experience in Higher Education.
+She is committed to exploring strategies to enhance the student experience, from the first year throughout the university journey.
+She has published a number of articles and chapters in her original discipline as well as on retention and student experience.
+She is co-author of the NRC monograph (with Denis Calderon) International Perspectives on the First Year Experience in Higher Education.

 Nutt began the European First-Year Experience Network and is chair of the EFYE Conference Organizing Committee.
 She has presented at a wide variety of conferences and events and is often invited to speak or provide consultancy support on issues relating to retention, the first-year experience, and transitions.
-Nutt holds a BA in independent studies from Lancaster University in the United Kingdom and a PhD in sociology, also from Lancaster.
+Nutt holds a BA in independent studies from Lancaster University in England and a PhD in sociology, also from Lancaster.
 Her thesis was on childless women's social networks.

 South African National Resource Center for the First-Year Experience and Students